“The Bitterness of poor quality is remembered long

 - The door is flashing and jumping about – the user is unable to grab hold of the door to get inside

-- The colours and logos are exactly like the 3 houses alongside it – there is nothing new or interesting to make anybody want to enter
+- The colors and logos are exactly like the 3 houses alongside it – there is nothing new or interesting to make anybody want to enter

 Paying for quality is an investment